inf112-v20/Kokkene/README.md

 ## Requirements

-An IDE running on either Windows, Mac osx or linux.
+An IDE running on either Windows, Mac osx or Linux.

 Java version 8+